I knew another women in Teva Pharmaceuticals called Nora Davern.

-However, as diabetes of even moderate severity can lead to complications and shorten lifespan, it is important to make the diagnosis, even in people without symptoms.
+Diabetes of even moderate severity can lead to complications and shorten lifespan.

-The second point is that the majority of people with diabetes may not have any symptoms from the elevated blood sugar, but it can still present with symptoms from its complications.
+Some people with diabetes may not have any symptoms from elevated blood sugar.

 In fact, one of every three people admitted with a sudden heart attack is found to have diabetes or prediabetes of which he or she or the doctor was unaware.